-Students will attend and be assessed on 4 15-credit half-modules (total 60 credits) offered on the MSc Bioinformatics course.
-Teaching is generally in the form of 3-hour sessions that combine a lecture with a practical in a computer lab.
-Assessment methods vary on different modules, but include: traditional written examinations; in-class, open-book examinations in programming; essays; oral presentations; problem-based learning (e.g. a group programming project for the Biocomputing II half-module).
+Assessment methods vary on different modules, but may include: quizzes; in-class, open-book examinations in programming; essays; oral presentations; problem-based learning (e.g. a group programming project for the Biocomputing II half-module).

-There are two phases of assessment for the research project: a literature review and oral presentation, and a thesis and viva.
+There are two phases of assessment for the research project: a thesis and a viva.